 Paintbrushes are also white, pink, yellow and purple.
 As common as they are, it’s impossible to take them for granted, because they change with the available light, so you never know what you’re going to find.
 On a cloudy day, high on a mountain in British Columbia, were alpine versions — one red, one magenta — that glowed in the muted gray light.
 The luminous yellow Alaskan native does the same thing in the long summer twilights.
 I found a red one on fire against the bright rock of a Utah trail, and a chrome yellow one in front of a blackened log in a burned forest.
 A white one shone in the shade at the edge of the woods in Waterton Lakes, and a red one, along a woodland path, glittered in a shaft of sunlight.

-They are everywhere, and irresistible, and interesting, because they’re parasites.
+They are everywhere, irresistibly gorgeous, and fascinating, because they’re parasites.
 They have green leaves on the stem below the bracts, and then a cluster of leaves at the base.
-That means they can photosynthesize, but usually they find a host to help out, often a grass or sagebrush, but it can be other flowers and shrubs, as well.
+That means they can photosynthesize, but usually find a host to help out, often a grass or sagebrush, but it can be other flowers and shrubs, as well.
 They send out haustoria, specialized roots that penetrate the host’s roots, slithering between cells.
 There they find water and nutrients to supplement their own photosynthesizing.

 They’re not alone in this.
 Castillejas have recently been put into the Orobanchaceae, a whole family of parasites.
 Some are completely parasitic; some, like the Castilleja, partially, or hemiparasitic.
 At first glance, it’s hard to see why evolution thought this was a good idea.
 It certainly benefits the parasite, and some do no discernible harm, but most affect their hosts in some way.
 About 10% of the 270 parasitic genera are invasive pests, causing serious problems for farmers, and capable of killing hosts in natural settings.